huggingface/datasets/datasets/electricity_load_diagram/README.md

 task_ids: []
 ---

-# Dataset Card for ElectricityLoadDiagrams20112014
+# Dataset Card for Electricity Load Diagrams

 ## Table of Contents
 - [Table of Contents](#table-of-contents)